Principal addressing school assembly

 Laptops & Devices

-Waimea College is a ‘Bring Your Own Device’ (BYOD) school.
-The College will be able to provide laptops to students who don’t own one, but if you have a suitable device at home, you may prefer to bring it along.
-The College provides students with free access to our primary software (Office 365) which works best on a PC operating programme.
+Waimea College is a ‘Bring Your Own Device’ (BYOD) school, please bring your own Windows device for learning.
+All courses are highly dependent upon students having access to devices.
+(The College provides students with free access to our primary software (Office 365) which works best on a PC operating programme).

 Sports & Clubs